mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/tracking.md

 estimate, based on the received signal strength indication (RSSI) from beacon device to the user device.

-### 802.11MC WiFi
+### 802.11MC Wi-Fi

-The 802.11MC WiFi protocol provides location determination functionality, using Round Trip Time (RTT).
+The 802.11MC Wi-Fi protocol provides location determination functionality, using Round Trip Time (RTT).
 This protocol, if implemented on the embedded Linux platforms, would allow for ranging requests to be performed from Android devices on API level 28 (Android 9 "Pie")\cite{droidRTT}.